mtlynch/mtlynch.io/_pages/hiring-content-writers/4-working-with-writers.md

 ## Timebox early assignments

 If you're paying by the hour, it's critical to timebox your freelancer's work.
-Otherwise, you might assign them something that you assume will take only 30 minutes, and they come to you two days later with an invoice for 15 hours of work.
+Otherwise, you might assign them what you think is a 30-minute task, and they come back days later with an invoice for 15 hours of work.
+This doesn't mean they're trying to take advantage of you.
+You just need to set clear expectations about the amount of time you expect them to invest.

-Set an explicit limit on the time they should spend on their first assignment.
+Set an explicit hours cap on their first assignment.
 Here's the instruction I give to my new writers:

 >Limit your time on this first assignment to 5 hours.
 If you’re approaching 4.5 hours and still have work remaining, take the last half hour to organize what you have so far and share your progress with me.

-As you work together more, you can increase or eliminate this cap on their hours.
+As you work together more, you can increase these limits or eliminate them entirely.

 ## Agree on an editing workflow